apivideo/api.video-typescript-uploader/README.md

 ## Options

-The upload is instanciated using an `options` object.
+The upload library is instanciated using an `options` object.
 Options to provide depend on the way you want to authenticate to the API: either using a delegated upload token (recommanded), or using a usual access token.

-### Using a delegated token:
+### Using a delegated upload token (recommended):

+Using delegated upload tokens for authentication is best options when uploading from the client side.
+To know more about delegated upload token, read the dedicated article on api.video's blog: [Delegated Uploads](https://api.video/blog/tutorials/delegated-uploads).

 |                   Option name | Mandatory | Type   | Description       |